lCarvas/notes/docs/IT-governance-&-service-management/service-management/chapter-6.md

 Work in iterations

 - Even if path is clear, iterations are effective
-- each iteration is an opportunity to check progress, re-evaluate the approach, and change direction
+- Each iteration is an opportunity to check progress, re-evaluate the approach, and change direction

 If this step is not taken: